 15 of 16

-A simple white square tile is combined to large mirrors and orange accents in this bathroom by la SHED Architecture.
-The small space is kept manageable with a floating sink and a tankless toilet, and white keeps it light and airy.
-An orange curtain rod, as reflected in the mirror, continues the theme and cuts the regularity of the small tile.Continue to 16 of 16 below.
+A simple white square tile is combined with large mirrors and orange accents in this bathroom by la SHED Architecture.
+The small space is kept manageable with a floating sink and a tankless toilet, and prominent use of white keeps it light and airy.
+An orange curtain rod, as reflected in the mirror, continues the theme and interrupts the regularity of the small tile.Continue to 16 of 16 below.

 16 of 16